A quick guide to maintaining repositories during Hacktober.

 Avoiding PR clashes

-In the .NET Notts repositories we ask that people request to make changes on an existing issue or an issue they have raised.
+Tracking suggested changes can be done using Issues.
+For the repositories I look after I ask that a person is assigned to an existing issue or an that a new issue is raised.
 Once a maintainer has assigned the change to them, then they can raise a pull request.
-This worked on a “first-come-first-served” basis and we set a long time limit for people to complete the challenge in.
-If they don’t complete in this time, the issue is re-opened to be picked up.
+This worked on a “first-come-first-served” basis.
+In the contribution guidelines, state how long an issue can be assigned to a person before it can be reassigned to someone new.
 This is indicated by un-assigning the issue and adding in labels again such as

 help wanted and removing